dwyl/learn-redux/egghead.io_video_tutorial_notes.md

-Instead of specifying the DOM tree it delegates all the rendering to the `Link` "*Presentational*" Component and its' only job is to calculate the props base on its *own* props and the *current* `state` of the Redux `store` and it also specifies the callbacks that are going to dispatch the `actions` on the `store`.
+Instead of specifying the DOM tree it delegates all the rendering to the `Link` "*Presentational*" Component and its only job is to calculate the props base on its *own* props and the *current* `state` of the Redux `store` and it also specifies the callbacks that are going to dispatch the `actions` on the `store`.